Al-Hussein Mosque: Recent history

 To mark the site of burial, known as Ra's al-Husayn (رَأس ٱلحُسَين) or Mashhad Ra's al-Husayn, Taher Saifuddin had a zarih built in Mumbai, which was later installed at the mosque in 1965 just before his death.
 It was subsequently inaugurated by his son, Mohammed Burhanuddin.

-According to tradition: The zarih was originally meant for Al Abbas Mosque, in Karbala, Iraq but could not be installed there: The location and the zarih had previously been measured precisely, but it simply didn't fit.
-Taher Saifuddin, the maker of the zarih, received divine guidance by way of intuition that out of loyalty, Al-Abbas ibn Ali—who was martyred along with his step brother, Husayn, at the Battle of Karbala—could not allow Ra's al-Husayn be without a zarih.
+According to tradition: The zarih was originally meant for Al Abbas Mosque, in Karbala, Iraq, but could not be installed there.
+The location and the zarih had previously been measured precisely, but it simply didn't fit.
+Taher Saifuddin, the maker of the zarih, received divine guidance by way of intuition that out of loyalty, Al-Abbas ibn Ali—who was martyred along with his half-brother, Husayn, at the Battle of Karbala—could not allow Ra's al-Husayn be without a zarih.
 As a consequence, Al-Abbas' zarih was flown to Cairo and installed at Ra's al-Husayn at the Al-Hussein mosque, instead.

-The Mosque was severely damaged by water and was restored by the Supreme Council of Antiquities in 1996.
+The mosque was severely damaged by water and was restored in 1996 by the Supreme Council of Antiquities.
 Major restoration was done to the tomb chamber, during which a replacement dome made of steel was placed over it.

-There were further extensive renovations done in March 2022 which included a new shrine.
+There were further extensive renovations completed in March 2022 which included a new shrine.
 The mosque was then inaugurated by President Abdel-Fattah El-Sisi and 53rd Da'i al-Mutlaq of Dawoodi Bohras, Mufaddal Saifuddin in April 2022.

 Architecture

 The building of the mausoleum was completed in 1154.
-Of this original Fatimid architectural structure, only the lower part of the south side gate called Bab Al-Akhdar remains original in the mosque today.
+Of this original Fatimid architectural structure, only the lower part of the south side gate called Bab Al-Akhdar remains original in the mosque.
 A couple years later, a minaret was added to the original Fatimid gateway by the Ayyubids in 1237.
-The minaret has panel carvings of overlapping lines that create patterns called arabesque popular in Islamic Architecture.
+The minaret has panel carvings of overlapping lines that create patterns called arabesque popular in Islamic architecture.
 The different minarets among this mosque play a role in portraying the various powers that ruled Cairo and the way they laminated their power through architecture.
-Finally in 1874, Isma'il Pasha (Khedive Isma'il) reconstructed Al-Hussein mosque inspired by the Gothic Revival Architecture.
-Wanting to modernize Cairo, Isma'il Pasha created a mosque with Italian Gothic style and Ottoman style minarets.
-This mixture of various architectural styles famous is Islamic architecture during the khedival time period is called Islamic eclecticism.
+Finally. in 1874, Isma'il Pasha (Khedive Isma'il) reconstructed Al-Hussein mosque inspired by the Gothic Revival architecture.
+Wanting to modernize Cairo, Isma'il Pasha created a mosque with Italian Gothic-style and Ottoman-style minarets.
+This mixture of various architectural styles famous in Islamic architecture during the khedival time period is called Islamic eclecticism.

-Today, the latest addition to Al-Hussein Mosque are three large canopy umbrellas.
-It was added to protect those praying outdoors from the sun during the summer days and from the rain during the winter.
-They are mechanically operated and follow the designs of many Saudi Arabian mosques made from steel and teflon.
-Many people still come to this mosque to pray and visit the mausoleum on a normal basis.
-Although non-Muslims are not allowed into the building, the structure is still viewed from the outside by tourists.
+The latest addition to Al-Hussein Mosque are three large canopy umbrellas, added to protect those praying outdoors from the sun during the summer days and from the rain during the winter.
+They are mechanically operated and follow the designs of those at many Saudi Arabian mosques made from steel and teflon.
+Many people come to the mosque to pray and visit the mausoleum.
+Although non-Muslims are not allowed into the building, the structure can be viewed from the outside by tourists.